zielmicha/hera/README.md

 * git
 * bridge-utils

 You should install relatively new `pip`, `virtualenv` and `requests`.
-There seems to be a bug in `urllib3` shipped in e.g. Debian 8, which prevents `virtualenv` from creating envrionment.
+There seems to be a bug in `urllib3` shipped in e.g. Debian 8, which prevents `virtualenv` from creating the environment.

 ```
 pip3 install --upgrade pip virtualenv requests